-*Due to Vanderbilt University’s response to COVID-19, in-house workshops listed below have been canceled, and we are not currently accepting program requests.
+*Due to Vanderbilt University’s response to COVID-19, in-house workshops listed below have been canceled.
 For details on our virtual services, check out our Event Calendar page.

 The Center for Student Wellbeing provides a variety of workshops throughout the year.
 We are also glad to accept requests submitted by student organizations, staff, and faculty.
 Presentations are offered at the Center or in a variety of on campus settings and are faciliated by CSW staff and our peer educators.

 To request services, please complete our program request form.
 Please note that the CSW requires a minimum of two weeks notice to consider requests.
 All requests will be screened by a CSW staff member within 2-3 business days of the initial request.
 Approval of requests are contingent upon scheduling, availability of staff and type of request submitted.

 Fall 2020 Wellbeing Workshops

 Location: All workshops for Fall 2020 will be held by Zoom

 Hey!
 So, what am I supposed to do with all of this anxiety?

 - Wednesdays, 4:00-5:00pm; beginning September 2nd